 Depending on one person’s income with kids, it is considered a luxury rather than the norm in the 21st century.
 However, due to the changing shifts in how society functions, it is essential to note that a single-income household might be making a comeback.

 While stay-at-home parents do not account for total GDP, the estimated value they bring is about $170,000 per year in terms of taking care of dependents.
 It also allows your family to strategically determine where to spend the most valuable asset: money.

-Anyone on a limiting income can tell you this: every dollar that comes in; it’s an expense that is tracing continuously.
+Anyone on a limited income can tell you this: every dollar that comes in, it’s an expense that is traced continuously.

 It is no surprise to many of us that living on one income is a bit of a paradox: it’s desirable yet out of reach.
 For many parents, though, this is the reality that they have to do for their lives.
 Is it the end of the world?
 Not.
 Instead, it is an opportunity to maximize what life has to offer and figure out why you are in the position that you are in entirely.

 If you are living on one person’s income, the chances are that you have heard:

 - Get a second job during your free time!

 - Your significant other should contribute more to the household!

 - Create a project that makes passive income.

 So how do you go about ensuring your single-income household isn’t living paycheck to paycheck?
 What can you do to ensure that your situation’s current solution doesn’t become tomorrow’s problem for your family?